hammingweight/synkctl/README.md

 The `update` operation allows you to
  * Set the minimum battery SOC (i.e. the SOC at which the inverter will use the grid to power circuits - assuming that the grid is up, obviously)
  * Enable or disable providing power to the CT coil (i.e. allowing or preventing the inverter from powering non-essential circuits)
+ * Enable or disable recharging of the battery from the grid

 For example, to ensure that the battery won't be discharged below 50% if the grid is up